5 reasons to go hiking in Scotland

 Scotland has ancient mountain scenery full of mystique and history, which draws thousands of tourists every year.
 Most visitors only experience the views from the road.
 There are plenty of views to be seen from the roadside, but the best of the landscape can only be experienced by immersing yourself.
 Exploring the Highlands without a car has its trials but hiking, canoeing, adventure biking etc here in the Highlands is the way to go.

 The beauty of Scotland speaks for itself in many images and has formed inspiration for movies and art worldwide:

 - Brave was based around the scenery of Skye and the traditions of Scotland.

 - Braveheart was inspired by the historic figure, William Wallace;

 - the Outlander saga featuring Jamie Fraser (a Higlander) was inspired by the landscape and traditions of Scotland.

 There are several long distance paths which are waymarked across Scotland, but the high hills are not waymarked.
 There are paths which crisscross the high mountains but a knowledge of map reading and compass work are necessary to deal with the changeable weather conditions and wild scenery.

 Photo description: Viewpoint obove Loch Aan in the Cairngorms showing the cliffs by shelter stone.
 Some of the stunning features of the Cairngorms which can’t be seen from the road.

 4. There is no need for altitude training and adjustment in Scotland’s hills.

 Scotland’s highest peak is Ben Nevis at 1,344m.
 To many Europeans this seems merely a bump, but when you consider that the route up the mountain starts at sea level, it becomes a decent mountain day.
-An ascent of Ben Nevis takes most people approx 8 hours from start to finish, even by the regular “tourist” route; but for all that it is not an 8000m peak it should still not be under-estimated.
+Most people take about 8 hours to complete the route up and down Ben Nevis, even by the regular “tourist” route; but for all that it is not an 8000m peak it should still not be under-estimated.